Jamie Loeb: Biography

-Tennis career
+Career

 Her mother, a tennis instructor, was her first coach.
 She began hitting tennis balls at Club Fit in Briarcliff at age five, and then at the Hardscrabble Club in Brewster at age seven, and by the age of 11, she was competing in national tournaments.
 She won a New York State title for Ossining High School as a sophomore, following in the footsteps of her sister Jenna who had won three.
 She finished her high school studies on-line.

 She trained at the John McEnroe Tennis Academy at Randall’s Island where on occasion she hit with McEnroe.

 Loeb won the singles and doubles 18s championships at the 2012 USTA National Winter Championship, won the doubles and finished runner-up in singles at the 2013 USTA International Spring Championship, and was a quarterfinalist at the 2013 Wimbledon Juniors.

 Loeb attended the University of North Carolina for her freshman and sophomore years (2013–15), studying sports administration.
 She played tennis for the North Carolina Tar Heels, and became the first freshman in close to 30 years to win both the Riviera/ITA Women's All-American Championship (defeating Carol Zhao of Stanford in the final of the 2015 NCAA Division I Tennis Championships; making her the NCAA Women's Singles Tennis National Champion) and the USTA/ITA National Indoor Intercollegiate Championship.
 She was also the first singles national champion in UNC women's tennis history.
 After she won the national championship, the Village and Town of Ossining declared August 3 to be Jamie Loeb Day.
 In both her freshman and her sophomore seasons, she was named Atlantic Coast Conference (ACC) Player of the Year and ITA All American.

 She then decided to compete in tennis as a professional, leaving UNC with an 84–9 career-record in singles competition.

 Loeb won her biggest title to date at the 2015 Stockton Challenger in the doubles event, partnering Sanaz Marand.
 She received a wildcard for the 2015 US Open and played fourth seed Caroline Wozniacki in the first round, losing in straight sets.
-Loeb won two singles titles in 2016 at $25k tournaments in Surprise, Arizona, and El Paso, Texas.
+Loeb won two singles titles in 2016 at 25k tournaments in Surprise, Arizona, and El Paso, Texas.

+She reached her first WTA 125 singles final at the 2021 LTP Women's Open, losing to Varvara Lepchenko in three sets.

+Loeb received a main-draw wildcard for the 2023 US Open, partnering with Makenna Jones.